 HCRS Quick Stats provide a profile of clients who received long-term home care services from publicly funded programs in participating jurisdictions in 2016–2017.

-This data provides a profile of residents in continuing care facilities 2015–2016.
+CCRS Quick Stats provide a profile of residents of submitting residential care and hospital-based continuing care facilities in 2015–2016.